On 9/24 I’ll be teaching a course on how Supercharge your Productivity using Notion.

 Since our book notes will repeat this structure for every chapter, Notion lets us memorialize this by letting us create a document-specific template buttons.
 In the example below, I’ve created a template to ensure that all of our chapter notes retain the same structure.

 Now this is some powerful sh*t!
 Think about how you could use this for your research papers, meeting agendas, and client proposals.
 The list goes on and on!
+We even have a complete guide for Notion Note-Taking.

 3. Add these notes to a collection